cfgo/gh-actions/Docker/Readme.md

 # Docker

-These directories contain the Dockerfile for cfgo/gh-actions:base and cfgo/gh-actions:covr in [DockerHub](https://hub.docker.com/repository/docker/cfgo/gh-actions/).
+These directories contain the Dockerfiles for cfgo/gh-actions:base and cfgo/gh-actions:covr in [DockerHub](https://hub.docker.com/repository/docker/cfgo/gh-actions/).

 Beware the following order: